stacks-archive/blockstack.go/api/README.md

-# Blockstack Indexer
+# Blockstack API

-The `blockstack-indexer` connects to a `blockstack-core` node and pulls the data out for faster access.
+The `blockstack-api` provides a performant interface for fetching data about the Blockstack network.
+Most of the calls make RPC calls against a configured `blockstack-core` node and return that data to the user.
+It can connect to multiple `blockstack-core` backends at once to enable scaling.
 It is written in go and utilizes extensive parallelization for speed.
 It will expose an API as follows:

 ```bash
 # implemented